lgessl/patroklos/README.md

 Using the lymphomaSurvivalPipeline means minimal coding effort for you since it takes care of all the routine steps of the machine-learning project.
 You just need to call a small number of functions–and tell it what to do in a quite abstract way, namely using S3 classes specifying

-- a data set (like the names of certain columns/features): `DataSpec`,
+- a data set (like the names of certain columns/features): `Data`,
-- a model (like the fitter function, which features to add to the predictor variables from the pheno data): `ModelSpec`, and
+- a model (like the fitter function, which features to add to the predictor variables from the pheno data): `Model`, and
 - a plot assessing a model's performance (e.g. that you want to plot the rate of positive predictions against the precision): `AssSpec2d`.

 ## Read the docs